Gabriele D'Annunzio: Biography

-Early life
+Early life and family

-D'Annunzio was born in the township of Pescara, in the region of Abruzzo, the son of a wealthy landowner and mayor of the town, Francesco Paolo Rapagnetta D'Annunzio (1831–1893) and his wife Luisa de Benedictis (1839-1917).
-His father was born as Francesco Paolo Rapagnetta (the surname of his single mother), but at the age of 13 was adopted by a childless rich uncle, Antonio D'Annunzio.
-Legend has it that he was initially baptized Gaetano and given the name of Gabriele later in childhood, because of his angelic looks, a story that has largely been disproven.
+D'Annunzio was born in the township of Pescara, in the modern-day Italian region of Abruzzo, the son of a wealthy landowner and mayor of the town, Francesco Paolo Rapagnetta D'Annunzio (1838–1893) and his wife Luisa de Benedictis (1839–1917).
+His father was born Francesco Paolo Rapagnetta, the sixth child of Camillo Rapagnetta, a shoemaker, and Rita Olimpia Lolli.
+At the age of 13, he was adopted by a sister of his mother Rita, Anna Lolli, who had remarried, after the death of her first husband, a wealthy merchant and shipowner, Antonio D'Annunzio.
+D'Annunzio's paternal grandfather, Camillo Rapagnetta (1795–1866) registered his birth.
+Legend has it that D'Annunzio was initially baptised Gaetano and given the name of Gabriele later in childhood because of his angelic looks; this story is purely fictitious, as can be seen by D'Annunzio's birth certificate and baptismal records, which record Gabriele as both his birth and baptismal name.

-His precocious talent was recognised early in life, and he was sent to school at the Liceo Cicognini in Prato, Tuscany.
-He published his first poetry while still at school at the age of sixteen — a small volume of verses called Primo Vere (1879).
-Influenced by Giosuè Carducci's Odi barbare, he posed side by side some almost brutal imitations of Lorenzo Stecchetti, the fashionable poet of Postuma, with translations from the Latin.
-His verse was so distinguished that literary critic Giuseppe Chiarini, upon reading them, brought the unknown youth before the public in an enthusiastic article.
+D'Annunzio's precocious talent was recognised early in life, and he was sent to school at the Liceo Cicognini in Prato, Tuscany.
+He published his first poems – a small volume of verses called Primo Vere – in 1879, at the age of sixteen and while still at school.
+Influenced by Giosuè Carducci's Odi barbare, he placed some almost brutal imitations of Lorenzo Stecchetti, the fashionable poet of Postuma, side by side with translations from the Latin.
+His verse was so distinguished that the literary critic Giuseppe Chiarini, upon reading it, brought the unknown youth before the public in an enthusiastic article.